-As the great “melting pot” of cultures, the United States is known for being a nation where people from all over come together to live under the red, white, and blue.
+As the great “melting pot” of cultures, the United States is known for being a nation where people from all over come together to live under the red, white, and blue (we’ll pause for a moment while you picture a bald eagle shedding a single tear).
 In turn, many Americans think of themselves as somewhat worldly and plugged in to cultures around the globe.
 Remember “We Are the World”?

 I’ve met so many Americans who claim to have a worldly view, but yet they’ve never left the U.S. in their entire life.